Connect with others who understand.

 Avoiding MS Triggers

-Heat can also make symptoms worse temporarily during periods of remission.
+Heat can also make symptoms temporarily worse during periods of remission.
 Try to gauge your heat sensitivity and avoid situations that may trigger symptoms, such as hot baths or showers.
-Swimming in cool water, drinking cool beverages, and staying in air-conditioned places during hot weather can help you avoid heat-triggered problems with MS. Cooling garments such as vests, jackets, and scarves are also available.
+Swimming in cool water, drinking chilled beverages, and staying in air-conditioned places during hot weather can help you avoid heat-triggered problems with MS. Cooling garments such as vests, jackets, and scarves are also available.

 Maintaining a Healthy Lifestyle

-A well-balanced, nutritious diet and maintaining a healthy weight can help reduce the risk of relapse triggers.
-Eating fruits and vegetables and avoiding processed foods or those high in saturated fats can help reduce inflammation.
+Eating a well-balanced, nutritious diet and maintaining a healthy weight can help reduce the risk of relapse triggers.
+Eating fruits and vegetables and avoiding foods that are processed or high in saturated fats may help reduce inflammation.

-Rehabilitation therapy or a physical therapist can help you develop a regular exercise routine such as cardio (walking or swimming, for example) to maintain muscle strength, improve overall health, and boost your mood.
+A rehabilitation or physical therapist can help you develop a regular exercise routine, like walking or swimming, to maintain muscle strength, improve overall health, and boost your mood.

-Be sure to get medical advice before taking any dietary supplements in order to avoid unwanted side effects or bad interactions with medication.
+Check with your doctor before starting any dietary supplements to prevent side effects or interactions with your medication.

 Scheduling Follow-Up Visits With Your Doctor

-If you’re living with multiple sclerosis, it’s important to schedule follow-up appointments with your doctor to discuss any changes in your MS symptoms and whether it’s time to consider other treatment options.
-Good communication with your health care team can help ensure that your treatment plan is helping you as much as possible to stay in remission longer.
+If you’re living with MS, schedule regular checkups with your doctor to track changes in your MS symptoms and explore other treatment options if needed.
+Good communication with your healthcare provider can help ensure that your treatment plan is working to keep you in remission as long as possible.

 Talk With Others Who Understand

-What’s the longest period of remission you’ve had from relapsing MS?
-What steps do you take to maintain remission?
+What’s the longest period of time you’ve been in remission from relapsing MS?
+What steps do you take to stay in remission?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyMSTeam Member